WDEV: Music to Go to the Dump By

-"Music to Go to the Dump By" is a roughly one-hour radio comedy program that airs each Saturday morning on WDEV, hosted by Jack Donovan, with semi-regular contributions from Farmer Dave, who has run since 2002 on the "Undecided Cow Party" ticket for governor of the state, among other guest hosts.
+"Music to Go to the Dump By" is a roughly one-hour radio comedy program that airs each Saturday morning on WDEV, hosted by Joel Najman, with regular contributions from Farmer Dave, who has run since 2002 on the "Undecided Cow Party" ticket for governor of the state, among other guest hosts.

-It consists of odd songs, jokes the readers send in, banter between Donovan and Farmer Dave, and running gags involving cows.
-As Donovan also hosts the outlaw country show that leads out of Music to Go to the Dump By, he will frequently allow the show to spill out into the next hour.

-The songs tend to be weird, and are an eclectic mix of rare recordings, novelty songs, home recordings sent in, dog music (and obligatory equal-time cat music), cow music from Mylo Hatzenbuhler, and a selection of comedy songs (most of them from country artists such as John Prine, Ray Stevens, Homer and Jethro or Bobby Bare), along with outsider and parody/cover selections from artists such as Mrs. Miller and Jonathan and Darlene Edwards.
-Each episode ends with a closing hymn, a farcical number loosely related to religion and to whatever sport is in season (such as Bare's "Drop Kick Me Jesus" during football season or Randy Brooks's "Will You Be Ready at the Plate When Jesus Throws the Ball?"—or the cover version by Brooks's collaborator Dr. Elmo—during baseball season).
+It consists of odd songs, jokes the readers send in, banter between Najman and Farmer Dave (along with whoever else might be in the studio), and running gags involving cows.
+The songs tend to be weird, and are an eclectic mix of rare recordings, novelty songs, home recordings sent in, dog music (and obligatory equal-time cat music), cow music from Mylo Hatzenbuhler, and a selection of country comedy songs along with outsider and parody/cover selections from artists such as Mrs. Miller and Jonathan and Darlene Edwards.
+Each episode ends with a closing hymn, a farcical number loosely related to religion and to whatever sport is in season (such as Bobby Bare's "Drop Kick Me Jesus" during football season or Randy Brooks's "Will You Be Ready at the Plate When Jesus Throws the Ball?"—or the cover version by Brooks's collaborator Dr. Elmo—during baseball season), with a closing dedication to the memory of Squier, Marie (the local stage proprietor whom Squier credited with creating the show's name and concept), and Buster the Wonder Dog, Squier's pet border collie and nominal co-host who died in 2008.

-Squier hosted the program from the late 1960s to November 2020.
-"Music to Go to the Dump By" was, for several years, "hosted" by Buster the Wonder Dog (Squier's real-life pet border collie), with Squier serving as "faithful companion."
-Under that format, the show would start off with Ken talking to himself and Buster, apparently not noticing he is on the air.
-He talked to Buster as though he were a person; Buster makes no noise other than lapping at his water bowl and eating.
-After a few minutes, Ken "realizes" that he's on the air, states the episode number (which he apparently makes up on the spot) and cuts to the theme song.
-In March 2008, Buster died, putting this show on hiatus until later in the year.
-Since then, it has been dedicated to Buster and to Marie, a local stage venue proprietor who had suggested the show's concept to Squier.

-In November 2020, Squier was diagnosed with a severe case of COVID-19, forcing him to take an extended leave of absence from the show.
-Steve Cormier initially planned to put the show on hiatus in January 2021 before fan feedback prompted him to reverse course and keep the show on the air.
-After a lengthy rehabilitation, Squier recovered from the long-term sequelae of the illness by April 2021 and resumed appearing on the program, calling in each week from his home; he has not appeared since mid-2021.
+In November 2020, Squier—who had hosted the show since the 1960s—was diagnosed with a severe case of COVID-19, forcing him into retirement; he only made sporadic appearances after his recovery.